Dark Matter from Anomaly Cancellation at the LHC: LHC CONSTRAINTS AND SIGNATURES

 As a starting point, following Fig.~\ref{ZBbounds}, we perform a course-grained parameter scan over a wide range of \gB ($0.1 < \gB < 1.0$) and \MZB ($50~\GeV < \MZB < 3000~\GeV$), for $M_\chi = 100~\GeV$, $\stB=0.01$ and a Cucuyo Higgs mass $\MHB=200$~GeV.
 The result is shown in Fig.~\ref{fig:conturScan10}.
 In the right hand portion of Fig.~\ref{fig:conturScan10}a, the granularity of the scan can be seen, with the exclusion for each point indicated by the colour bar.
 The left hand portion of the same plot shows the interpolated exclusion contours derived from this, along with the expected exclusion.
 The model is excluded over much of the plain considered, above $\gB \approx 0.3$.
 The \contur exclusion is superimposed on Fig.~\ref{ZBbounds} for ease of comparison; however, it should be borne in mind that, on the one hand some of the data used in the \ZB searches is not yet used in measurements available in \contur, and on the other hand, the \contur limits are able to consider the exact model parameters, including potential $\chi$ and \HB production, which are not considered in the \ZB searches, and which can, for example, reduce the resonant dijet or $t\bar{t}$ signal in cases where the $\ZB \to \chi\chi$ branching fraction is significant.

 Fig.~\ref{fig:conturScan10}b shows the same contours, but now superimposed on a colour scheme which indicates which final-state signature is most responsible for the exclusion at each point.
-At high \MZB, the dominant sensitivity comes from fully-hadronic measurements, with the signature coming from high-$p_T$, boosted top quarks from \ZB decays.
-At lower \MZB, the relative importance shifts in favour of \MET signatures from $\ZB \to \chi\chi$ decays recoiling against jets.
-At even lower \MZB the sensitivity is principally due to $Z\ZB$ associated production, where the \ZB decay to jets and the $Z$ decays to leptons, and comes from precision $Z+$jets measurements, made with \sqrts{8} LHC data.
+At high \MZB, the strongest sensitivity comes from fully-hadronic top measurements, with the signature being high-$p_T$, boosted top quarks from \ZB decays.
+As \MZB approaches the threshold for top pair production, the relative importance shifts in favour of \MET signatures, which arise from $\ZB \to \chi\chi$ decays recoiling against jets.
+At even lower \MZB the sensitivity is principally due to $Z\ZB$ associated production, where the \ZB decays to jets and the $Z$ decays to leptons, and comes from precision $Z+$jets measurements, made with \sqrts{8} LHC data.
+Note that all signatures are studied for each point, so typically several final states contribute to the exclusion, while the colour scheme only indicates which gives the largest contribution.